ngbp/ngbp/tools.md

-One last thing to note is that packages installed with Bower are not standardized, so we cannot automatically add them to the build process; anything installed with Bower (or placed in the `vendor/` directory manually) *must* be added to `Gruntfile.js` manually; look for the Bower libs included in `ngBoilerplate` by default in there to see what I mean.
+One last thing to note is that packages installed with Bower are not standardized, so we cannot automatically add them to the build process; anything installed with Bower (or placed in the `vendor/` directory manually) *must* be added to your `build.config.js` file manually; look for the Bower libs included in `ngBoilerplate` by default in there to see what I mean.

 ## Where to Go From Here